Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

 What to expect from your doctor

-- When did your baby first begin experiencing symptoms?
+- When did your baby's symptoms start?

 - Does your baby spit up with every feeding or only occasionally?